8rightside/Resistance/README.md

 - Easy to use API for creating resistors
 - E-Series standards fuctionality
-- Tolerance and Temperature Coefficient Calculations
+- Tolerance and temperature coefficient calculations
 - Swift Playground full of example code

 ## Usage